 Food and drink prices are typically twice as much in the islands as on mainland Ecuador.
 This is simply because most products must be flown in or shipped via cargo boat.
 Still, eating out in Galapagos can be relatively inexpensive.

-Local restaurants (meaning those that don’t cater to tourists, have no printed menu, and where English is not spoken) offer a filling breakfast of encebollado (fish soup), bolón (a ball of mashed plantains usually filled with cheese or pork) or other savory dishes for $6.
+Local restaurants (meaning those that don’t specifically cater to tourists, have a limited menu, and where English is not spoken) offer a filling breakfast of encebollado (fish soup), bolón (a ball of mashed plantains usually filled with cheese or pork) or other savory dishes for $6.
 There are also many bakeries where you can buy fresh bread rolls or pastries for less than $0.50 each.
 Almuerzos (fixed price lunches) are $5-$6 and include fresh juice, a bowl of hearty soup, and a choice of a few different entrées.
 Meriendas or asados (fixed price dinners) are $6-7.
 These restaurants also offer a la carte dishes for around $12.
 Just do not expect them to accurately accommodate any food allergies or other dietary restrictions.

 What you may call a bar in the U.S. or Europe hardly exists on the islands.
-Most places that are popular for drinking also serve food, and only a few have actual “bar” seating.
+Most places that are popular for drinking also serve food, and only a few have actual bar seating.
 Expect to spend at least $6 for a large bottle of beer and $8 for a glass of wine or a cocktail.
 Many places offer some version of happy hour where you get three beers for the price of two, or two cocktails for $12, or something similar.

 Of course, the easiest way to save money is to stay in accommodations that have a kitchen so you can cook some meals, heat up leftovers, and store refrigerated items like yogurt or beer.
 Each of the main towns on San Cristobal, Santa Cruz and Isabela has a local market as well as a variety of grocery and convenience stores.
 Again, you may find prices to be a bit more than you’re accustomed to, but buying provisions and cooking some meals will still cost less than eating out.